Kowloon Peninsula: History

 Before the actual Kowloon boundaries were established, the Kowloon Peninsula served as one of the first destinations for escape during China's dynastic times.
 In 1287, the last emperor of the Song dynasty, Emperor Bing was fleeing from the Mongol leader Kublai Khan.
 Taking refuge in a cave in the Kowloon peninsula, the inscription wrote "Sung Wong Toi" or "Song Emperor's Pavilion".
 In the 17th century, after the fall of the Ming dynasty, many of the Emperor's followers also found shelter in the Kowloon peninsula to hide from the Manchus.
 Britain's occupation of Kowloon was similarly initiated in 1860 for the ostensible reason of policing against "thieves", "outlaws", and "marauders" who raided Hong Kong and then fled to the peninsula for sanctuary.

 In the later half of the 19th century, Kowloon Peninsula usually referred to British Kowloon, the territory ceded in 1860 as part of a lease subsequently incorporated into the Convention of Peking ending the Second Opium War.
 This was set by a line east from the fort at the northernmost point of Stonecutters Island, first demarcated by a bamboo palisade and now by Boundary Street.
 Kowloon Peninsula had a population of 800 when it was ceded to the British Empire in 1860.

+In 1898 a resolution was passed by the colonial Hong Kong Legislative Council to preserve the land around Sung Wong Toi.

 Geographically and presently, the peninsula is reckoned as the land south of the mountain ranges of Lion Rock, Kowloon Peak, and adjacent hills.

-In 1898 a resolution was passed by the colonial Hong Kong Legislative Council to preserve the land where some of the caves stand.

 An Air France Boeing 747 passing above Kowloon, landing at the old airport.

 Hong Kong's old airport, Kai Tak, was located in Kowloon.